elbeejay/ATX_PropB_Map/README.md

 This script converts the `PropB_For.shp` into a `PropB_For.gmt` GMT-compatible file using the `ogr2ogr` [GDAL](https://gdal.org/) command.
 Then a bunch of GMT commands are used to create the visual components of the final map.
+Polygons in the precinct shapefile with no identified Prop.
+B vote information from the PDF scraping are colored gray in the final map.
 Lastly the GMT script converts the output PostScript file into a PDF file using [ghostscript](https://ghostscript.com/).

 `shaded_map_for_vote.sh` contains commented-out lines which can optionally use additional shapefiles available from [City of Austin Open Data Portal](https://data.austintexas.gov/) to display information such as lakes, rivers, roads, and railroads on the map.